Norcim133/OutlookMCPServer/README.md

 echo "AZURE_TENANT_ID=<your-id-from-Azure-portal-here>" >> .env
 echo "AZURE_GRAPH_SCOPES=User.Read Mail.Read Mail.Send Mail.ReadWrite" >> .env
 ```
-NOTE: On first run, the application will authenticate using the DeviceCodeCredential flow and will create auth_record.json in the auth_cache folder automatically.
+NOTE: On first run, the application will authenticate using the DeviceCodeCredential flow and will create auth_record.json in the auth_cache folder automatically if successful.

 ### You must have admin access to an Azure tenant to register an application with these permissions.